glucatv/FoC/README.md

 ### Week 2

-- A first look to the components of a programming language: data (floating point, integer an boolean); variables; the assignment operator; arithmetic, relational and logical operators; output; control of flow with while; blocks of code; comments.
+- A first look to the components of a programming language: data (floating point, integer and boolean); variables; the assignment operator; arithmetic, relational and logical operators; output; control of flow with while; blocks of code; comments.
 - The string data type: assignment, relational operators, concatenation, repetition, indexing.
 The `len()` function.
 - the `for` statement;
 - The `if`...`elif`...`else`  statement and other  variants;  the `for` statements and the `range` function;